Certified Passive House Tradesperson

 More detail on the learning targets can be obtained by going to the Passive House Trades website.

 You should be a qualified and experienced tradesperson or a building design professional to benefit from this qualification.

 All learning materials are provided including the CPHT combined building envelope and mechanical training manual.

 This course is aimed at tradespersons and building contractors who wish to expand their business and trade skill areas towards the international energy efficient standards associated with passive house construction.
-Building Design professionals may also chose to take the course by way of introduction to the Passive House standard before going on to taking the Certified Passive House Designer course.
+Building design professionals may also choose to take the course by way of introduction to the Passive House standard before going on to taking the Certified Passive House Designer course.